Sincide/nixinst/README.md

 - Offers to link or copy configs for Hyprland, Waybar, Fish, Fuzzel and custom scripts
 - Installs and enables Hyprland, Waybar, Fuzzel, Matugen, Ollama, Fish shell and common terminals
 - Lets you choose between editing system configuration or using Home Manager
+- When using Home Manager, prompts for the required `home.stateVersion`
 - Sets up and optionally preloads Ollama models
 - Sets Fish as the default shell
 - Detects additional drives and optionally adds them to configuration